nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medication_guidance.md

      * The consumer system requests not to include prescription issues
      * For each of the returned medication/medical device plans, the provider system only includes the authorisations

-Technical details relating to the search criteria are available on the [Retrieve a patients structured record page](accessrecord_structured_development_retrieve_patient_record.html).
+Technical details relating to the search criteria are available on the [Retrieve a patient's structured record page](accessrecord_structured_development_retrieve_patient_record.html).

 ## Degraded medications

-Where degraded medication records arising from GP2GP record transfer or any other means are present in the patient record then these **MUST** be coded using the appropriate degrade code (`196421000000109`, Transfer-degraded medication entry) with the original medication name conveyed by `CodeableConcept.text`.
+Where degraded medication records arising from GP2GP record transfer or any other means are present in the patient record, then these **MUST** be coded using the appropriate degrade code (`196421000000109`, Transfer-degraded medication entry) with the original medication name conveyed by `CodeableConcept.text`.

 ## Medication interoperability